 Study area and populations

-We conducted the study on Eurasian lynx (Lynx lynx) populations located in France, Germany and Switzerland (Fig. 1).
+We conducted the study on the Eurasian lynx populations located in France, Germany and Switzerland (Fig. 1).
 The three main populations inhabiting the vast mountainous and forested areas of these countries are the Vosges-Palatinian (France-Germany), the Jura (France-Switzerland) and the Alpine (France-Switzerland) populations (von Arx, 2020).
 Some individuals were also observed in the Black Forest and its surroundings (e.g., Swabian Alb) in Germany (Fig. 1), but were not considered as a lynx population per se (von Arx, 2020).
-Therefore, we should refer to “mountain ranges” when speaking of the Vosges-Palatinate, Jura, Alps and Black Forest with its surroundings, but for simplicity and clarity, we will use “populations” throughout our paper.
+Therefore, we should refer to “mountain ranges” when speaking of the Vosges-Palatinate, Jura, Alps and Black Forest with its surroundings, but for simplicity and clarity, we use “populations” throughout our paper.

-The Jura and Alpine populations originated from individuals reintroduced in Switzerland in the 1970s (Breitenmoser, Breitenmoser-Würsten, & Capt, 1998; Vandel & Stahl, 2005), followed by a natural recolonization of the territories westward.
+The Jura and Alpine populations originated from individuals reintroduced in Switzerland in the 1970s (Breitenmoser, Breitenmoser-Würsten, & Capt, 1998; Vandel & Stahl, 2005), followed by a natural recolonization of the territories.
 After the complete decline of the Vosges-Palatinian population in the 18th century, a reintroduction of 21 lynx occurred in the southern part of the Vosges Mountains (France) between 1983 and 1993 (Vandel et al., 2006).
-Only 10 individuals contributed to the lynx local establishment (Vandel et al., 2006) without conclusive stabilization (Charbonnel & Germain, 2020).
-Since 2016, the lynx has been back in the Palatinate Forest (Germany) thanks to a new reintroduction program finalized in 2020 with a few individuals that already moved to the Vosges Mountains (Scheid, Germain, & Schwoerer, 2021; Schwoerer, 2021).
-Finally, only a few male individuals have been observed in the Black Forest area since 2013, most of them coming from the Swiss Jura Mountains (Mitarbeitende der Stiftung KORA, 2017; MLR, 2019; Wölfl et al., 2021).
-Lynx regular occurrences are yearly documented by the three countries.
+Only 10 individuals contributed to the local establishment of the species (Vandel et al., 2006), without conclusive stabilization (Charbonnel & Germain, 2020).
+Since 2016, the lynx has been back in the Palatinate Forest (Germany), thanks to a new reintroduction program finalized in 2020, with a few individuals that already moved to the Vosges Mountains (Scheid, Germain, & Schwoerer, 2021; Schwoerer, 2021).
+Finally, only a few male individuals have been observed in the Black Forest area since 2013, most of them coming from the Swiss Jura Mountains (Stiftung KORA, 2017; Ministerium für Ländlichen Raum und Verbraucherschutz, 2019; Wölfl et al., 2021).